Things to do in Dambulla and City Guide!

 There is no direct train from Colombo to Dambulla.
 Instead, you would need to get the train from Colombo to Habarana.
 You could either get a taxi or bus to Dambulla from here.
 From Habarana you are only 20km from Dambulla.

 There are only two trains a day from Colombo to Habarana.
 The first at 6:00 am leaving from Colombo Fort (this trains final destination is Batticaloa) and 9:30 pm from Colombo Fort (this train final destination is Trincomalee).
+You can pre-book your train tickets here.

 This TripAdvisor thread has the information you need to get to Dambulla by train.